Zookal/HarrisStreet-ImpEx/README.md

 HarrisStreet ImpEx for Magento
 ===============================

-Import and Export of Magentos core_config_data table.
+Import and Export of Magentos configuration stored in core_config_data table.
 Handling of different environments with inheritance.

 Supports multiple formats like: